Millennium Sapphire (MSTO) Price Down 0% This Week

 - 2G Carbon Coin (2GCC) traded 0.4% lower against the dollar and now trades at $0.0480 or 0.00000183 BTC.

 Millennium Sapphire’s launch date was December 4th, 2021.
 Millennium Sapphire’s total supply is 149,999,499 tokens.
-Millennium Sapphire’s official website is mstoken.art.
+Millennium Sapphire’s official message board is mstokensto.medium.com.
+The official website for Millennium Sapphire is mstoken.art.
 Millennium Sapphire’s official Twitter account is @millenniumsapp and its Facebook page is accessible here.
-The official message board for Millennium Sapphire is mstokensto.medium.com.

 The MS Token represents both fractionalized ownership in the Millennium Sapphire and future pro-rata share in the potential profits driven by NFTs.
 The NFT’s will be created in collaboration with studios and digital artists.